More Than Half of GitHub Is Duplicate Code, Researchers Find - Slashdot

 If half of the code is duplicate does that mean it is just a duplicate of the other half?
 If so then how would you know what the duplicate is and what the original is?
 Unless you count the duplicate code in with the original code in which case only one quarter of the code is a duplicate of the other quarter.
 Or maybe in my post thanksgiving carb haze I am over thinking this?

 Re: How could more than half be duplicate?
-(Score:2)
+(Score:3)

 Even then, the original code may not be on GitHub.
 Peojexts like GCC, RTEMS and FreeBSD have the original code somewhere other than GitHub.
 So all of the code there for these and other projects is not original.

-why dont that make one common pool (Score:2)
+why dont that make one common pool (Score:3)

 Re: (Score:2)